How to Dry a Tent Fast and Easy

 Can I put my tent in the tumble dryer?

 We strongly advise against this!
 Heat and mechanical friction put a lot of stress on the tent fabric and its delicate coating.
 In most cases, your tent will still be intact after tumble drying.
-But its lifespan is shortened, and it breaks earlier than a tent that is gently dried.
+But its lifespan is shortened and breaks earlier than a tent dried gently.

 Why do I have to dry a wet tent?